Innuendo (album): "Ride the Wild Wind"

 "Ride the Wild Wind" was composed by Taylor, who recorded a demo with his own vocals.
 The album version is sung by Mercury with Taylor on backing vocals.
-The song is a sort of sequel of Taylor's A Night at the Opera composition, "I'm in Love with My Car", which focused on Taylor's passion for cars and racing.
+The song is a sort of sequel of Taylor's A Night at the Opera composition, "I'm in Love with My Car", which focused on a man's passion for cars and racing.
 This time, the song involved all of the other members, that gave life to a fast song with beating drums and rhythmic bass line, which create the sensation of speed and engine's roar.
 In the mid-part, a May solo, which accentuates the sense of high velocity, and also gives the song a heavier sound.
 In some parts, a racing car can be heard.

 "All God's People"

 "All God's People" was co-written by Mercury and Mike Moran, initially as part of Mercury's Barcelona project under the title "Africa by Night".
 He had asked May to play guitar, then one thing led to another and the entire band played.
 The keyboard parts were played by Moran.
 Similar to "Somebody to Love" from A Day at the Races, "All God's People" has a strong gospel influence.
+It contains Mercury's highest full-voice note, an F5 heard after the lyrics "around the world."